NyteshadeXT/PF2e-Core-Vault/5-World/Points of Interest/Springrun/The Resonant Spire.md

 > ```

 ## Overview
 The Resonant Spire serves as Springrun’s primary crystalwright workshop and one of the settlement’s most strategically important locations.
-Operated by [[Talandra Vael]], the workshop specializes in the maintenance, stabilization, repair, and study of Aetherium Crystal infrastructure used throughout the settlement.
+Operated by [[Talandra Bael]], the workshop specializes in the maintenance, stabilization, repair, and study of Aetherium Crystal infrastructure used throughout the settlement.
 While Springrun lacks the advanced magical engineering capabilities of larger city-states like [[Ardentia City]], the Spire ensures the town’s growing crystal systems remain functional and, more importantly, stable.

 The workshop maintains portions of Springrun’s Energy Grid Substation, repairs damaged lantern crystals, reinforces conduit housings, calibrates resonance anchors, and evaluates potentially dangerous crystal formations recovered from the surrounding wilderness.
 Talandra’s work has become increasingly essential as Springrun expands deeper into the unstable environment surrounding the Prismatic Canopy.